Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_terraform/guide.en-gb.md

 To retrieve this necessary information, please follow the tutorial [First steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps).

-Once you've successfully generated your OVH tokens, keep them.
+Once you've successfully generated your OVHcloud tokens, keep them.
 You'll need to set them in the next few minutes.

 The last piece of information you'll need is the `service_name`: this is the ID of your Public Cloud project.